w3f/polkadot-wiki/docs/learn/learn-nominator.md

 ## Why Nominate?

-- You become part of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} movement, a group of professionals and enthusiasts around the world aspiring to build and foster the next-gen Internet, Web3: a decentralized, privacy-focused, and trustless internet.
+- You become part of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} movement, a group of diverse professionals and enthusiasts around the world aspiring to build and foster the next-gen Internet, Web3: a decentralized, privacy-focused, and trustless internet.
 - You are an essential piece of the puzzle, keeping
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} secure, deciding the future